PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-10 04:09:38
+Last updated: 2024-04-10 04:10:13
-Random Quote: None will be free until the old ways are gone forever. - Kuiil
+Random Quote: I keep making mistakes and not learning from them. - Cassie Howard